 5) Co-bikes has the right to charge a penalty fee for misuse of the service as follows:

-1) The customer is obliged to pay the billed amounts by means of a credit card or by electronic transfer (direct debiting).
+1) The customer is obliged to pay the billed amounts by means of a credit card or by electronic transfer (direct debit).
 The customer may change their preferred method of payment at any time.

 3) If the customer defaults on a payment, default interest will be charged at a rate of 6 percentage points over the base interest rate.
 Administrative fees incurred shall also be charged to the customer.